Updated: Feb 10

 Minimalist cake design

 Well what exactly is a minimalist cake design?
 Well it's by no means a simpler approach to cake design.
 In fact it takes a lot of consideration as the design is exposed by its restraint.
-In essence a minimalist cake is one that makes a statement by using a neutral colour palette, clean lines and modernist design.
+In essence a minimalist aesthetic cake is one that makes a statement by using a neutral colour palette, clean lines and modernist design.

 Minimalist design in architecture, art, furniture and graphic design has been popular since the 1960, and is currently ever present in contemporary branding from packaging design, logos, website design and even our Instagram feeds.
 The look is clean and fresh and photography uncluttered and stand out.